 The study of penis measurements is called phallometrics, and Kurt Freund is considered a primary influence in that field of study.
 Freund developed the device in the 1950’s to catch recruits in Czechoslovakia trying to get out of the military by claiming to be gay.
 Freund later immigrated to Canada and was the head of the gender program at Toronto’s notorious Clarke Institute, where he continued his work on penile plethysmography.

 Ray Blanchard replaced Freund at the Clarke Institute in 1995.

-Since Freund’s suicide in 1996, his legacy has continued to have a damaging effect on gender-variant people.
-Freund and Blanchard used their sex offender assessment methodologies to assess gender-variant children and adults, under the assumption that gender variance is a type of mental disorder.
+Since Freund’s suicide in 1996, his legacy has continued to have a damaging effect on gender-diverse people.
+Freund and Blanchard used their sex offender assessment methodologies to assess gender-diverse children and adults, under the assumption that gender diversity is a type of mental disorder.

-The only places where this device is still used on gender-variant people are countries where Freund worked.
-A transgender activist in the Czech Republic writes:
+The only places where this device is still used on gender-diverse people are countries where Freund worked.
+A transgender activist in the Czech Republic wrote in 2000: